Beyond Numbers: Shimane’s Quest in Japan’s Tourism Boom

 Beyond the summit, the prefectural government has stepped up concrete initiatives.
 These include multilingual signage at tourist sites and transport hubs, training programmes for tourism professionals, and digital marketing through social media and cross-border e-commerce.
 With a focus on Taiwan and Hong Kong, Shimane is also collaborating with overseas travel agencies.

-Izumo Airport has also become a central part of Shimane’s inbound strategy.
-The city of Izumo offers subsidies of up to JPY 3,000 per person per night (JPY 2,000 for international flights) to groups of ten or more arriving via the airport.
-In addition, the prefecture has positioned the promotion of Izumo Airport services as a key tourism strategy, working with municipalities and airlines to strengthen its role as a regional gateway.
+Izumo Airport has also become a central pillar of Shimane’s inbound strategy.
+The city of Izumo offers subsidies of up to JPY 3,000 per person per night (JPY 2,000 for international flights) to groups of ten or more arriving at the airport, all subsidies subject to a maximum stay limit.
+In addition, the prefecture has made promoting Izumo Airport services a key element of its tourism strategy, working with municipalities and airlines to strengthen its role as a regional gateway.

 Shimane remains at the bottom of the national rankings.
-Still, its stakeholders hope that these initiatives, combined with long-term infrastructure improvements, will help the prefecture establish a more substantial presence in Japan’s booming inbound tourism market.
+Yet the story of this prefecture cannot be told only in numbers.
+Stakeholders hope that new initiatives, paired with long-term infrastructure improvements, will help Shimane secure a stronger place in Japan’s booming inbound market.
 For a region where myth and memory are inseparable — from Izumo Taisha’s divine gatherings to the Oki Islands’ ancient ecosystems and the silver veins of Iwami Ginzan — the task is not simply to increase numbers but to ensure that its timeless stories resonate far beyond its shores.

-In Shimane, gods gather not only in temples, but also in the quiet persistence of local inns, in the salt-laced wind of the Oki Islands, and in the silver veins that once shaped global trade.
-This is not a place that performs for visitors — it remembers, it listens, it endures.
+In Shimane, gods gather not only in temples, but also in the quiet persistence of local inns, in the salt-laced wind that sweeps across the Oki Islands, and in the silver veins of Iwami Ginzan, which once shaped global trade.
+They reside in the patience of its people and in the silence of its landscapes.

 — Words by Takashi Saito